The danger of motorcycling for … your hearing?

 “I don’t hear anything crazy” = not safe

-Many motorcyclists think it’s not too bad.
-“I don’t hear anything weird while riding, do I?”
-But that is precisely the danger: hearing slowly becomes overloaded, without you noticing it right away.
-Hearing damage is an insidious process.
+Many motorcyclists think it’s not that bad.
+“I don’t hear anything weird while driving, do I?”
+But that’s precisely the danger: hearing slowly becomes overloaded, without you noticing it right away.
+Hearing damage is a stealth process.
 You don’t feel it, you don’t see it – until it’s too late.

 And then you can maintain your bike so well, buy a new helmet or put earplugs next to you on the bedside table…. it’s mustard after the ride.